 We track performance through our on-going due diligence and evaluate performance against client objectives and discuss whether or not any adjustments are needed.
-We are typically in direct communication with our clients at least weekly and will make ourselves available in person, by phone, or by email to address whatever needs arise.
+We are typically in direct communication with our clients at least weekly (unless otherwise requested by the client) and will make ourselves available in person, by phone, or by email to address whatever needs arise.